linkedin

 Having discussed the seven most common risk sources in software development, let’s now look at some practical strategies for responding to potential risks.

-There are four main risk response strategies, and you must carefully validate and assess each risk separately to choose the best strategy based on risk impact and consequences, as well as its probability.
+There are four main software risk assessment strategies, and you must carefully validate and assess each risk separately to choose the best strategy based on risk impact and consequences, as well as its probability.

 1. Risk Avoidance